1imo/New-NEA/docs/Back-End/Micro-service Web APIs/Image Server.md

 To secure the [[INDEX - Monolith API]], I offloaded media functionality to a smaller service which I made in Rust for it's speed.
 It's a simple API which allows for uploading and storing files and then makes them publicly available through an endpoint with a HTTP GET request.

+### Analysis

+Images are a core part of communication especially through digital means such as social media.
+I recognise that images will be used a lot in production and if the current method of cold storage through directories cannot cope with the load, a better means of storing and serving images would be through the use of a hashmap.
+A hashmap is a key value store which works on the hashing of the value, creating a key based on the hash value and moduloing the value.
+If there is an item already there, it'll create a linked list with all the values.
+This creates an algorithm with a time complexity of log(1) and in the worst-case scenario log(n).
+This is more efficient than retrieval of files from directories and further conversion from files into arrays of bits and offer caching mechanisms for retrieval of frequently fetched images.
+In development, however, I am constantly turning of the image API and for now I do not want to permanently host this API in fear of large data retrieval charges from cloud providers.
+This is why I will stick with this means of data sharing for the time being.

 ##### Upload Type

 Upload type is defined in the [[#Payload]] of the request to upload.